-IMPORTANT: We will be taking our third exam on Thursday, April 20th in lab.
+IMPORTANT: We will be taking our third exam on Thursday, April 19th in lab.
 I will provide you with a non-graphing calculator; you may not use your own.
+Remember that there will be randomized seating at the exam.
+Wait until the names have been laid out before taking a seat in Gulick 2000.